Save the Last Dance: Plot

 At school, Nikki picks a fight with Sara during gym.
 At the clinic, Chenille tells Sara that while she did not approve of the fight, she can sympathize with Nikki's bitterness to a certain extent since Sara, a white girl, is "stealing" one of the few decent black boys at school.
 Because of this hurtful conversation, Sara and Chenille's friendship becomes strained, and Sara breaks up with Derek as the backlash becomes too much for her to handle.

 Meanwhile, Derek deals with his friend Malakai, who is deeply involved in the gang lifestyle that Derek is trying to leave.
 Derek agrees to help Malakai execute a drive-by at the same time that Sara has an audition.
 Roy has a heart-to-heart talk with Sara and encourages her to go through with the audition.

 After learning what Chenille said to Sara, Derek angrily confronts her about it, and explains that he dumped Nikki because she cheated on him.
 Remorseful, Chenille admits that what she did was wrong and apologizes.
 She also tells Derek that Sara did not want to break up with him, but her words hurt Sara to the point of feeling forced to.

 Chenille also admits that she has been resentful for how Kenny has been treating her, including not helping her raise their son and not being a good boyfriend to her.
 She unintentionally took it out on Sara since she has been envious of her and Derek's relationship.
 Chenille encourages Derek to reconcile with Sara, admitting that she knows that Sara is in love with him.
 She warns Derek not to follow Malakai, knowing that he may lose his chance to attend Georgetown and his future if he is arrested.
 Derek meets up with Malakai and does his best to dissuade him from carrying out the attack, but Malakai refuses, causing Derek to turn on him.

 Derek arrives at a crucial point in Sara's performance to offer her encouragement and moral support.
 Afterward, Sara is accepted into Juilliard and rekindles her relationship with Derek.
 Meanwhile, the drive-by is botched and Malakai is arrested.
 The film closes as Sara, Derek, Chenille, and their friends meet at Stepps to celebrate Sara's successful audition.

 Production

 Julia Stiles landed the role of Sara after director Thomas Carter saw her dance scene in the 1999 film 10 Things I Hate About You.
 Lacking dance experience, Stiles prepared for her role by two months of intensive training for the ballet scenes and also rehearsing the choreography for the hip hop scenes.
 Fatima Robinson was the film's hip hop choreographer.

+Lemont High School in Lemont, IL was used as the filming location for Sara's suburban high school.
+Other location's around Lemont were also used.